Notable People

 As of April 29, 2026, Dan Abrams matters because he helped turn legal commentary into a multiplatform media business.

-He is not simply a television lawyer with entrepreneurial hobbies.
+He is more than a television lawyer with entrepreneurial hobbies.
 He is one of the people who understood that courts, trials, police footage, legal analysis, and true-crime audiences could be stitched into one durable content machine.
 That insight has made him more influential than a traditional anchor and more durable than a single show.

 Abrams explained the law on television, and he helped build a commercial system for packaging the law as programming.